mstksg/inCode/copy/entries/duet.md

 etc.

-Our final data type then -- a monad that encompasses *all* possible Duet primitive commands, is:
+Our final data type then --- a monad that encompasses *all* possible Duet primitive commands --- is:

 ```haskell
 !!!duet/Duet.hs "type Duet ="